leap71/PicoGK/Documentation/VisualStudio_FirstTime.md

 <img src="images/VisualStudio2022Launch.png" style="zoom:50%;" />

+Congratulations, you have Visual Studio up and running.

+## Running the PicoGK Example Project

 After you launched VisualStudio 2022, you the welcome screen is shown. **Choose Open a project or solution**

 <img src="images/VisualStudio2022Welcome.png" style="zoom:50%;" />